Hexagram 11泰Peace

 Line 5 is the ruling position and the line at which the hexagram’s political reading becomes most explicit.
 The figure of King Yi giving his younger sister in marriage is a historical reference to a Shang-dynasty ruler accepting a structurally lower position in a diplomatic match — the powerful party deliberately yielding rank to consolidate a relationship the situation requires.
 The line is naming the specific posture available only at line 5 of Peace: the leader at the structurally highest position who chooses to take the structurally lower position in a particular instance, and produces 元吉 — primal good fortune — precisely because the yielding is voluntary.

-The trap at line 5 is the inverse: the leader who treats the yielded posture as permanent and stops doing the work the ruling position is required to do.
+The trap at line 5 is the inverse: the leader who treats the yielded posture as permanent and stops doing the work the ruling position requires.
 Peace's line 5 is a calibrated move inside a specific window.
 The figure of the marriage is the figure of a contract — finite, consequential, named.
-Decision-makers who confuse the line with general humility tend to keep yielding past the moment the situation requires it, and the season turns under them while they are still rehearsing the gesture that worked once.
+People who confuse the line with general humility tend to keep yielding past the moment the situation requires it, and the season turns under them while they are still rehearsing the gesture that worked once.

 城復于隍,勿用師,自邑告命,貞吝。